Lovrom8/RSMods/README.md

 guitar and for emulated bass.

-**Setup and usage:** with RS_ASIO and an ASIO interface, follow the **[ASIO Drop Pedal guide](docs/asio-drop-pedal.md)** — there is no setup.
+**Setup and usage:** with RS_ASIO and an ASIO interface, follow the **[ASIO Drop Pedal guide](docs/asio-drop-pedal.md)**.
 With a Real Tone cable and no RS_ASIO, follow the
 **[Cable Drop Pedal guide](docs/cable-drop-pedal.md)**.

 ---

 ## What this fork adds

 - A drop pedal, -24 to +24 semitones.
-With RS_ASIO it shifts the guitar signal itself, underneath the game, so every tone — stock or custom — retunes natively with a few milliseconds of added latency.
+With RS_ASIO, the shift is applied before Rocksmith processes the input, so stock tones, custom tones, the tuner and note detection all receive the shifted signal.
 - A fallback engine, the Cable Drop Pedal, for setups without RS_ASIO, such as a Real Tone cable with nothing else in the chain.
 - A base tuning setting, so the pedal offsets from whatever your guitar is